Learning Specialist | Job Vacancies | Trinity School of Durham and Chapel Hill

 • A current Teacher’s License is desired.

-• A mature Christian faith with the belief that part of their Christian mission is to form, shape, and love struggling students.
+• A mature Christian faith and believes that part of their Christian mission is to form, shape, and love struggling students.

-• Has a strong ability to understand and advocate for struggling learners.
+• Has an understanding and strong ability to understand and advocate for struggling learners.

 • Has the ability to create a safe and supportive learning environment that helps students feel successful.